arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/event-driven-priority-queue-orchestration/README.md

 }
 ```

-`CapabilitiesReason` now references `AWS::IAM::ManagedPolicy` instead of `AWS::IAM::Role`, confirming the template structure has changed from inline policy to managed policy as intended.
+`CapabilitiesReason` now reads `AWS::IAM::ManagedPolicy` instead of `AWS::IAM::Role` as in the first validate.
+This confirms the template structure has changed correctly -- the role no longer holds inline policies; the managed policy resource is now the named IAM resource driving the capability flag.

 > **SCREENSHOT PLACEHOLDER**
-> `screenshot-09-second-validate-managedpolicy.png`
+> `screenshot-12-second-validate-managedpolicy.png`
-> *Terminal showing the second `validate-template` response where `CapabilitiesReason` now reads `AWS::IAM::ManagedPolicy` -- this is the key visual difference from the first validate output in screenshot-04*
+> *Terminal showing the second `validate-template` returning `CapabilitiesReason: [AWS::IAM::ManagedPolicy]` -- compare to screenshot-06 which showed `[AWS::IAM::Role]`*

 ---

-### Step 10: Second Stack Deployment -- CREATE_COMPLETE
+### Step 13: Second Stack Deployment -- CREATE_COMPLETE

-Deploy the corrected template:
+Deploy the corrected template.

 ```bash
 aws cloudformation create-stack \